Go Ad-Free

 logoThe People's Perspective on Medicine

-How to Use Melatonin to Ease Reflux
+How You Can Use Melatonin to Ease Reflux

 Although melatonin is usually sold over the counter as a sleep aid, research indicates it can also help ease symptoms of acid reflux.